 Every year, the Andlinger Center for Energy and the Environment invites undergraduates to apply for paid summer internships and externships.
 Funding is provided for research projects performed under the direction of faculty doing research in areas related to the center’s mission of finding solutions to secure our energy and environmental future.

-These internships are funded by the Peter B. Lewis Fund for Student Innovation in Energy and the Environment and the Dede T. Bartlett P03 Fund for Student Research in Energy and the Environment.
-If selected, students receive a $4,000 stipend for eight weeks of summer research and up to $4,000 for research related expenses.
+These summer internships are funded by the Peter B. Lewis Fund for Student Innovation in Energy and the Environment and the Dede T. Bartlett P03 Fund for Student Research in Energy and the Environment.